Akshay199456/100DaysOfCode/README.md

 - Day 28: Worked on [Javascript Info](https://javascript.info/).
 - Day 29: Started on Learning Javascipt Data Structures and Algorithms (book) and completed Chapter 1.
 Revising notes on C++ data structures and algorithms for interview preparation.
 - Day 30: Started Python Crash Course (book); currently on Chapter 3.
+- Day 31: Currently on Chapter 6of Python Crash Course (book).